gukt/w1s/README.md

-# Here are waiting1s demo
+# Here is waiting1s demo